-Audinate will pay the vendors a deferred cash consideration of one dollar for every one dollar of post-acquisition sales revenue which exceeds US\$2.5 million for the twelve month period to 31 January 2023.
-The transaction structure was implemented to reflect the risk assumed by acquiring the business when factory production was not operational due to supply chain impacts.
-The deferred cash consideration payable is capped at US\$1.5 million.
-The movement between the acquisition date fair value of the contingent consideration and the carrying value as 30 June 2022 is presented below.
+Audinate agreed to pay the vendors a deferred cash consideration of one dollar for every one dollar of post-acquisition sales revenue which exceeds US\$2.5 million for the twelve-month period to 31 January 2023, with a deferred cash consideration payable capped at US\$1.5 million.
+Audinate paid the vendors US\$605,000, for the final settlement of the deferred consideration, in the year ended 30 June 2023.